 On the other hand….a bartender can be the local conservator of stories and information often handed down from generation to generation.
 From those stories one might find a unique window to the area’s history; it could be information that is relevant and maybe even more truthful than what we can glean from history books or professors.
 Some of it is fable and mythology, but some of it could be a reality hidden from popular history.

 One approach is more objective and the other is more subjective.

 That’s how I also differentiate the left from the right in politics.
-The right side of the aisle is the more personal view (the bartender), and that’s why it’s generally the populist perspective.
-It is satisfied with platitudes over details because it’s more satisfying to connect our personal journey to the story.
+The right side of the aisle is the more subjective view (the bartender), and that’s why it’s generally the populist perspective.
+It is satisfied with platitudes to connect a personal journey to a moral story.

 On the left side is a perspective that only exists because of inequities in the system and therefore must, by its own design, evaluate things more analytically (the professor).
 Liberalism is the challenge to the forces of the status quo which are inclined to stay within the confines of what they already know.